tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 {id="fig-css-ex11"}
 ![](images/css-ex11.png)

 Wow, what happened here?
 Our red element is now positioned outside of our container!
 You'll note that if you run this code within your web browser window, the red element appears in the top left-hand corner of the viewport.
-Therefore, this means that our `top`, `bottom`, `left` and `right` properties take on a slightly different meaning when absolute positioning is concerned.
+This therefore means that when applying `top`, `bottom`, `left` and `right` properties to an element with `absolute` positioning, it is positioned absolutely **within the viewport** -- with *(0,0)* at the top left.

 As our container element's position is by default set to `position: static`, the red and yellow elements are moving to the top left and bottom right of our screen respectively.
 Let's now modify our `.yellow` class to move the yellow `<span>` to 5 pixels from the bottom right-hand corner of our page.
 The `.yellow` class now looks like the example below.